vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 > [!NOTE]
 > You'll be able to reconnect the device back to the network at any time.
 The button on the device page will change to say **Release from isolation**, and then you take the same steps as isolating the device.

 Once you have selected **Isolate device** on the device page, type a comment and select **Confirm**.
-The Action center will show the scan information and the device timeline will include a new event.
+The Action center shows the scan information and the device timeline include a new event.

 :::image type="content" source="media/isolate-device.png" alt-text="An isolated device details page" lightbox="media/isolate-device.png":::